Shelley Blozis

 About

 In addition to her academic appointment, Shelley Blozis is an affiliated faculty member in the Center for Mind and Brain.
 From 2016-2022 she served as the Senior Statistical Editor and Senior Associate Editor of Health Psychology and consulting editor for Psychological Methods.
 She served as an associate editor of the Dictionary of Statistics and Research Methods in Psychology for the American Psychological Association.
+She is currently Chair of the UC Davis Olive Center.

 Research Focus